scheinerman/PlayingCards52.jl/README.md

 ## Shuffling

-The function `riffle!` applies a riffle shuffle to the deck using the Gilbert–Shannon–Reeds model.
+The function `riffle!` applies a random riffle shuffle to the deck using the Gilbert–Shannon–Reeds model.
 ```
 julia> d = deck(false); print_deck(d)